 We expect to partner with local authorities across London.

 South East and East of England

-We expect to partner with local authorities in Hertfordshire, Bedfordshire, Essex, Oxfordshire, Berkshire and Surrey.
+We expect to partner with local authorities in Hertfordshire, Central Bedfordshire, Essex, Oxfordshire, Berkshire and Hampshire.

-We expect to partner with local authorities in Bristol, Gloucestershire, Somerset and Wiltshire.
+We expect to partner with local authorities in Devon, Gloucestershire, Somerset and Wiltshire.

 Please note locations can be subject to change and we cannot guarantee that placements will be available in all of the locations listed above.
 Please be aware though that it is very unlikely that we will have placements in areas outside of the locations listed above for 2021.

 We partner with a number of local authorities across England in the regions listed above.
 As a result, we need participants to be flexible with the location in which they are placed.
 All of our locations offer the same excellent training, development and support.
 By being flexible in your placement, you will be going a long way to improving the outcomes for children and families in the areas that need Frontline participants the most.